2lambda123/authelia-authelia/docs/content/en/configuration/miscellaneous/server.md

 {{< ref-common ref="address" description="Common Syntax: Address" text="This option uses a common syntax. " >}}

 Configures the listener address for the Main HTTP Server.
-The address itself is a listener and the scheme must either be the `unix` scheme or one of the `tcp` schemes.
+The address itself is a listener and the scheme must either be the `unix` scheme, one of the `tcp` schemes or the `fd` scheme.
 It can configure the host, port, and path the listener responds to.
 If the path is configured to anything other than `/` Authelia will handle requests for both `/` and the configured path.
+For the `fd` scheme, the port number will be used as file descriptor.

 __Examples:__